alexanderbird/scroll/doc/pre-launch-checklist.md

      - sessions per unit time
   - [maybe?] show metrics on the site (About > How It's Made) and include realtime estimated cost per month and per visit
+- availability
+  - retry once if there is an API error
+  - show something sensible if the API is offline
 - documentation
   - public relations
     - an About page that communicates purpose